MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 ## Deleting personal data

 >[!Note]
 > This article provides guidance on ways to delete personal data from Microsoft Identity Manager and can be used to support your obligations under the GDPR.
-If you’re looking for general info about GDPR, see the [GDPR section of the Service Trust portal](https://servicetrust.microsoft.com/ViewPage/GDPRGetStarted).
+If you’re looking for general info about GDPR, see the [GDPR section of the Service Trust portal](https://servicetrust.microsoft.com/viewpage/GDPR).

 Data in MIM is synced and always updated from its connected data source.
 When an object is deleted in target, the object's data in MIM can be maintained for purposes of security investigation.
-Object Deletion is configured per connected data source rules or rule extension(code) and/or Object deletion rules.
+Object Deletion is configured per connected data source rules, rule extension code or Object deletion rules.

 ### Synchronization Service
 Synchronization Service has many ways to handle data or delete data depending on business processes.
 For more information on options for deleting and updating attributes, see: